 You’ll be especially keen to keep control of your costs when running an accountancy firm from home.
 Your set-up costs are usually quite straightforward to work out and include:

-- Computer hardware and software (think carefully about your screen set-up and the how powerful you need your PC or laptop to be).
+- Computer hardware and software (think carefully about your screen set-up and how powerful you need your PC or laptop to be).

 - Website hosting and website build

 - Professional membership fees (including possible regional business memberships)

 - Marketing literature, including branding and printed materials